 Being user-centric means that your company and data architects are proactive about protecting customer privacy.
 But incorporating strong data encryption and overall cybersecurity isn’t just about being safe.
 The investment in these technologies and practices will foster the respect and trust of your customers, which is a good thing no matter where you do business.

 Still have questions?
-Join us, along with Privacy by Design creator Dr. Ann Cavoukian, for an in-depth webinar on how to prepare for the GDPR.
+Watch our webinar, along with Privacy by Design creator Dr. Ann Cavoukian, for an in-depth understanding on how to prepare for the GDPR.

 By Alex Loo, VP Operations, Echoworx[Reference links]